-- Identify key issues on which the Securities and Exchange Commission focuses its examination and enforcement programs
+- Identify key issues on which the Securities and Exchange Commission focuses its rulemaking, examination and enforcement programs for investment advisers

-- Develop best practices for investment adviser compliance programs, including codes of ethics, conflicts of interest, marketing rule, ERISA issues, ESG investing, compliance testing and adapting technology to improve compliance efficiency and results, trading/best execution, retail and senior client matters, and oversight of third-party service providers
+- Develop best practices for investment adviser compliance programs, including fiduciary duty, codes of ethics, conflicts of interest, disclosure, marketing rule, custody/safeguarding, ERISA issues, ESG investing, recordkeeping, compliance testing, use of technology and artificial intelligence, and oversight of third-party service providers

-- Identify regulatory issues that are unique to registered funds and private equity funds
+- Identify regulatory issues that are unique to private equity and other private funds

 - Identify cybersecurity and data privacy issues for investment advisers